push-on/draft/README.md

 In the end, Jack and Sophie reconcile and move to Netherlands to start a new life together and raise a beautiful baby girl.
 The story shifts to focus on the girl growing up and their journey raising her together

+The story concludes with the girl, now a teenager, showing an interest in AI and computer science, just like her parents.
+Jack and Sophie, proud of their daughter's achievements, support her in every way they can.
+They also establish a research foundation to continue their work on AI and ensure that it is used for the betterment of humanity.
+The novel ends on a hopeful note, with the main characters having found happiness and fulfillment in their personal and professional lives, while also leaving a lasting impact on the world through their groundbreaking work in the field of AI.

 # 🔄️ 2nd iteration

 `based on feedback`